foxmask/baeuda/README.md

 ### Joplin

-you can use Joplin as source of data, or a folder containing markdown files
+you can use [Joplin](https://joplinapp.org/) as source of data but launching the joplin desktop version or joplin server headless

 * If you use Joplin, the title of the notes should have to be that way:
 `foobar - xxx - yyy`